 There can be pollution in some of Auckland’s beaches after periods of heavy rain, particularly on the East Coast and in some lagoons.
 To ensure the water quality is safe before you swim, check the Safeswim website before you go.
 Along with water quality data, the website also has up-to-date information on swimming conditions and whether there are lifeguards on duty.

-111 is the emergency number that will get you in touch with the police, fire service or ambulance.
+The emergency number is 111.
+It will get you in touch with the police, fire service or ambulance.

 The sun in Auckland can be very harsh, even when the temperatures don’t seem that high.
 Remember to wear sunblock before heading out, especially between 11am and 3pm.
 It’s very easy to get sunburned in a very short amount of time, even when it looks cloudy outside.